maxmekiska/fukkatsu/README.md

 This concept currently only applies to interpreted languages such as Python and not to compiled languages such as C++.
 The very nature of interpreted languages allows us to dynamically change the code during runtime.

+Furthermore, fukkatsu introduces a method to enhance ordinary functions with the power of LLMs.
+By decorating ordinary functions with natural language prompts, they can now dynamically adapt to unforeseen inputs.

 ## MVP